 Of the supplements that might increase your metabolic rate, the effect is short-lived and minor.
 DNP, while effective, carries an extremely high-risk profile and is not legally allowed to be sold as a supplement.
 You should not use DNP.

-It is highly unlikely that a food can have negative calories.
-The concept of 'the thermic effect of food' (how much energy is required to digest a food) is greatly tied in to the caloric content, with more energy being required to digest more calories.
-Regardless of how little calories a food contributes, if the Thermic Effect of Food fluctuates in the 3-30% range it cannot exceed 100% by itself.
+It is safe to say that the concept of foods with negative calories is not supported by the evidence.
+The thermic effect of food (how much energy is required to digest a food) is greatly tied to the caloric content, with more energy being required to digest more calories.
+Regardless of how little calories a food contributes it is implausible to be burning more calories than the food provides.

-The possible benefit of 'negative calorie' foods is that they also tend to have high water contents (celery, tomatoes and lettuce are commonly cited) and thus may offer more satiety, which may manifest itself through less food consumption overall.
-This lesser food consumption would lead to weight loss.
+A possible benefit of 'negative calorie' foods is that they also tend to be high in water or fiber (celery, tomatoes, and lettuce are common examples).
+Thus, these foods are likely more filling, which could results in you eating less.
+This decreased consumption would then lead to weight loss.

 There is no evidence that a food can possess negative calories, thereby directly contributing to with weight loss.
 But foods typically categorized as ‘negative calorie’ items tend to be high in water and fiber, so their consumption may lead to weight loss because you consume less food overall.